OlliMartin/wndw.ctl.typescript/Documentation/Development/README.md

 ```

 Note: Parameter and return types are shown simplified, i.e. Tasks/Promises are omitted from the diagram.
 Request
 cancellation MUST be supported, but SHOULD be abstracted away through the agnostic request layer.
+For this purpose
+`AbortController` and `AbortSignal`s are used, which are supported by both `Axios` and `SignalR`.

 In the above diagram all integration-specific concerns are handled by the interface `IConnectedServiceAdapter` a
 reference of which SHOULD be obtained through dependency injection.
 Presumably not all methods need to be `async`,